MegaDetector results for camera trap datasets

 • md_results_with_rde

-They are relative to the same base folder as the .json metadata for each dataset.
+Image filenames in these results files are relative to the same base folder as the .json metadata for each dataset.
 But we’re generally encouraging folks to ignore the individual dataset metadata going forward, and treat all the camera trap data on LILA as one big dataset (more information here about common taxonomy mapping and a unified data table).
 These MegaDetector results break the rules just a little, because we provide results for each dataset, but only because otherwise the results would be mega-massively-enormous.

 Enough chit-chat, can you just give me a list of links to MegaDetector results?